The Gestapo Has No Sense of Humor – Düsseldorf 1933Posted: April 18, 2017

 As Paul and Herbert got passed on from the Stormtrooper to a bicycle policeman to an automobile police squad to the police station, the story of the incident grew from a tipsy prank to an organized conspiracy against the state.
 By dawn, both Herbert and Paul were arrested and imprisoned and their case turned over to the “political police,” a part of the recently formed Secret State Police (Geheime Staatspolizei or Gestapo).
 Apparently the fact that Paul was a lawyer in training (Referendar) increased the Gestapo’s suspicions.
 The brothers were held for more than a week without charges and were subject to repeated beatings.

 The day after the arrest, my grandmother and my father and mother began agitating with the police for the young men’s release.
 It took three days just to identify the official with authority over Paul and Herbert’s case.
+My grandmother was so desperate for her sons’ release that she forced herself to mumble “Heil Hitler!” to the police official, the only time in the entire Nazi period that she ever used that hated salutation.
 As my father wrote at the time, “Endless approaches, endless waiting, walking down endless corridors, daily hopes, daily disappointments, long negotiations and discussions, after the third day with the help of a lawyer.”
 After a week, Paul was released with no explanation either for his arrest or his beatings or his release.
 He left the city immediately to recuperate from the wounds he received in the beatings.
 Herbert continued to be held, inexplicably, because, as my father wrote, “He never at any time ever engaged in any political activity whatsoever.”
 Nevertheless, it took another week to negotiate his release, again without explanation, but, as my mother wrote, he came out “relatively undamaged.”

 In the end, it all came to nothing and the brothers returned to their respective occupations.
 But the reality of being arrested and beaten and held for many days for no reason was part of the atmosphere of terror that would be part of daily life in Germany for the next 12 years.